biod/sambamba/README.md

 where the binaries reside in ./build

-# Binaries for 64-bit systems
+# Binaries for 64-bit Linux systems

 https://www.dropbox.com/sh/v05fsb5aarob3xe/iUHgyud31a/sambamba